6 Unhealthy Ego States

 Selfish – In the Selfish ego state, people are reckless and demanding.
 They try to have fun without thinking of the consequences.

 Pleaser – People who are Pleasers obey the rules, but do not necessarily believe in the rules.
 They are obedient in the hopes of “flying under the radar”.
-They are more concerned with looking like a good person then being a good person.
+They are more concerned with looking like a good person than being a good person.

 Rebellious – The opposite of the Pleaser would be Rebellious.
 Rebellious people are openly oppositional.
 They resent and reject control by others.
 Also, they reject the ideas of cooperation or compromise.